76th anniversary of the liberation of the Auschwitz-Birkenau camps

 © Shoah Memorial

-On January 27, 1945, in the morning, an avant-garde of Soviet scouts arrives in the area of the Auschwitz complex and discovers the Auschwitz-III Monowitz camp.
+On 27 January 1945, in the morning, a cavalry of Soviet scouts arrived in the area of the Auschwitz complex and discovered the Auschwitz-III Monowitz camp.
 In the afternoon, the Auschwitz-Birkenau camps and then the main Auschwitz-I camp are successively reached.

-The Red Army knew that a vast military-industrial zone was on the spot, but existing information about the mass crimes committed was not communicated to the units in the field.
+The Red Army knew that there was a large military-industrial zone on the spot, but the existing information about the mass crimes committed was not communicated to the units on the ground.
 No more for Auschwitz than for the other camps, in the East as well as in the West.

-7,000 survivors are still present, including 200 children rescued from pseudo-scientific experiments.
-The Nazis failed to execute or remove them during the "death march".
+7,000 survivors are still present, including 200 children who survived pseudoscientific experiments.
+The Nazis failed to execute them or make them leave during the "death march".

-As the front approached, the SS had launched on 17 January the evacuation of the Auschwitz camps and the external kommandos.
+As the front approached, on 17 January the SS had launched the evacuation of the Auschwitz camps and the external kommandos.
 Until 20 January, 58,000 already stretched and weakened prisoners are forced to leave on the snowy roads for other concentration camps in central Germany.
 Until the end, the Third Reich intends to use this workforce in the service of the «total war».
-Thousands of detainees die during these transfers, mainly to the camp at Buchenwald, Bergen-Belsen, Dachau and Mauthausen.
+Thousands of detainees die during these transfers, mainly to the Buchenwald camp, Bergen-Belsen, Dachau and Mauthausen.

 The soldiers mainly discover hundreds of corpses, massacred by the SS or dead from exhaustion and diseases in the previous days.
 As in Majdanek, mountains of personal belongings attest to mass crimes: 7 tons of hair, more than a million clothes of men, women and children, thousands of pairs of shoes, glasses and objects of all kinds...

-January 27, 1945 does not mark the end of the genocide of the Jews and the ordeal of the deportees will only come to an end with the fall of the Third Reich in 1945.
-But their sufferings and those of the families of the disappeared will continue well beyond, like the time necessary for the awareness of the singularity of the Shoah.
+January 27, 1945 does not mark the end of the genocide of the Jews and the ordeal of the deportees will only end with the fall of the Third Reich in 1945.
+But their sufferings and those of the families of the disappeared will continue well beyond, as the time necessary for the awareness of the singularity of the Shoah.

 In 2005, 27 January became the International Day of Remembrance for the Victims of the Holocaust by decision of the United Nations.